Washington-University/HCPpipelines/README.md

 5. This will create a directory containing the HCP Pipelines, e.g.

         $ cd ~/projects/Pipelines-3.3.1
-        $ ls
+        $ ls -F
-        DiffusionPreprocessing/  fMRIVolume/      PreFreeSurfer/     VersionHistory.md*
+        DiffusionPreprocessing/  fMRIVolume/      PostFreeSurfer/  TaskfMRIAnalysis/
-        DiffusionTractography/   FreeSurfer/      product.txt        version.txt
-        Examples/                global/          README.md*
-        FAQ.md                   LICENSE.md*      TaskfMRIAnalysis/
-        fMRISurface/             PostFreeSurfer/  tfMRI/
+        Examples/                FreeSurfer/      PreFreeSurfer/   tfMRI/
+        FAQ.md                   global/          product.txt      VersionHistory.md*
+        fMRISurface/             LICENSE.md*      README.md        version.txt
         $

 6. This newly created directory is your *HCP Pipelines Directory*.
-Add a statement to your login configuration files setting the `HCPPIPEDIR` environment variable to contain the path to your *HCP Pipelines Directory*, e.g.

-        $ cd
-        $ cp .bash_profile .bash_profile.before_hcp_pipelines_install
-        $ echo "export HCPPIPEDIR=$HOME/projects/Pipelines-3.3.1" >> ~/.bash_profile

-   **NB:** There are two greater than signs (`>>`) before the `~/.bash_profile`.
-   This causes a new statement creating the `HCPPIPEDIR` environment variable to be added to the end of your `.bash_profile` file.
-If you accidentally use only one greater than sign (`>`) you will completely overwrite the configuration file with a new configuration file that does nothing but set the environment variable for the HCP Pipelines.

-   Of course, if you use a different command line shell than `bash`, you will need to change the appropriate login configuration file for your chosen shell and use a command to set the environment variable that is appropriate for that shell.

    In this documentation, in documentation within the script files themselves, and elsewhere, we will use the terminology *HCP Pipelines Directory* interchangably with `HCPPIPEDIR`, `$HCPPIPEDIR`, or `${HCPPIPEDIR}`.

+   More specifically, `$HCPPIPEDIR` and `${HCPPIPEDIR}` refer to an environment variable that will be set to contain the path to your *HCP Pipelines Directory*.

 -----